1 minute to read

 You can see that making your online store accessible brings a range of benefits.
 In the next section, we’ll look at how Shopware as an ecommerce platform supports you with your accessibility.

-What is Shopware planning for more accessibility?
+What has Shopware implemented for more accessibility?

 “It’s very important to us to offer an integrative and accessible shopping experience.
 That’s why Shopware is committing unreservedly to promoting a digital environment that is inviting and accessible to everyone.
 As accessibility is an ongoing task, we are firmly anchoring this continuous process in our product development.
 Our goal is to give our merchants a way to reach a wider public and offer outstanding shopping experiences.”